 Plants originate from tissue culture plants from D.P.D.
 Ltd. who are market leaders for the production of date palms by tissue culture with 35 years experience of high quality, disease-free, true to type date palm plants.
-Plants are issued with phytosanitary certificate, DNA fingerprint, and have undergone virus screening.
+Plants have undergone virus screening and DNA fingerprinting.

 Gurra Downs has been importing and marketing tissue culture plants for D.P.D.
 Ltd. since 2001.